dpwdec/encapsulation-practical/README.md

   [x] it errors if variable @locked is false
-  [x] it sets @locked to false if its true add_entry --> [] --> adds an entry to list of diary entries it responds to #add_entry with 1 argument it errors if @locked is true get_entries --> [] --> returns the list of diary it responds to #get_entries it errors if @locked is true
+  [x] it sets @locked to false if its true add_entry --> [] --> adds an entry to list of diary entries [x] it responds to #add_entry with 1 argument
+  [x] it errors if @locked is true it adds an entry to list of diary entries get_entries --> [] --> returns the list of diary it responds to #get_entries it errors if @locked is true